PathFinder: A unified approach for handling paths in graph query languages: TRAIL, SIMPLE, and ACYCLIC

-where \textsf{restrictor} is \textsf{TRAIL}, \textsf{SIMPLE}, or \textsf{ACYCLIC}.
-In Algorithm~\ref{alg:all} we present a solution for computing the answer of $q$ over a graph database $G$.
-Intuitively, when run over $G$, Algorithm~\ref{alg:all} will construct the automaton $\mathcal{A}$ for \texttt{regex} with the initial state $q_0$.
-It will then start enumerating all paths in the product graph of $G$ and $\mathcal{A}$ starting in $(v,q_0)$, and discarding ones that do not satisfy the \textsf{restrictor} of $q$.
-To ensure correctness, we will need the automaton to be unambiguous, and will keep the following auxiliary structures: \begin{itemize} \item \emph{search state}, is a tuple $(n, q, depth, e, prev)$, where $n$ is a node, $q$ an automaton state, $depth$ the length of the shortest path reaching $n$ in $G$, $e$ an edge used to reach the node $n$; and $prev$ a pointer to another search state stored in \textsf{Visited}. \item \textsf{Visited} is a set storing already explored search states. \item \textsf{ReachedFinal} is a \emph{dictionary} of pairs $(n,depth)$, where $n$ is a node reached in some query answer, and $depth$ the length of the shortest paths to this node.
-Here $n$ is the dictionary key, so \textsf{ReachedFinal.get($n$)} returns the pair $(n,depth)$. \end{itemize}
+where the restrictor $\res$ is \TRAIL, \SIMPLE, or \ACYCLIC.
+Algorithm~\ref{alg:all} shows how to evaluate such queries.
+Intuitively, the algorithm explores the product graph by enumerating all paths starting in $(v,q_0)$ but pruning as soon as the respective paths are no longer trails, simple, or acyclic.
+This time, our \emph{search state} is a tuple $(n, q, \mathit{depth}, e, \mathit{prev})$, where $n$ is a node in the input graph, $q$ is a state automaton of the automaton $\cA$ for $\rgx$, the length of a shortest path from $(v,q_0)$ to $(n,q)$ in $G_\times$ is $\mathit{depth}$, the edge $e$ is the edge we used to arrive in node $n$, and $\mathit{prev}$ is a pointer to another search state stored in \textit{Visited}.
+The latter is a set containing search states that we have already visited.
+Similarly to Algorithm~\ref{alg:allshortest}, we use a dictionary \textit{ReachedFinal} containing pairs $(n,\mathit{depth})$, with key $n$.
+Here, $n$ is a node reached in some query answer and $\mathit{depth}$ is the length of a shortest path from $v$ to $n$ in $G$.